 - Lower weight

 The Hoka Challenger ATR 6 is a versatile trail runner that seems to do well over most types of terrain.
 It stands out for its loaded midsole with exceptional cushioning and protection with a 5mm heel-to-toe drop.
 While it's not our first choice for ultra rocky surfaces, the newest iteration features better stability than we've seen before, making it the most stable Hoka we have tested.
-Wear it for your next training run, while standing all day, or running for hours.
+Wear it for your next training run, a long day of standing, or running for hours.

 Hoka One One is known for its uber plush outsoles that offer lots of foot protection for long distances.
 The outsole on the Challenger ATR 6 is composed of solid CMEVA foam that is responsive and firmer than ever.
 The midsole isn't nearly as squishy as it once was, offering a protective ride that isn't as bouncy.

-While Hoka does not disclose the stack height of its shoes, we measured the amount of cushioning in the thickest part (under the impact point of the heel) and the forefoot.
-While difficult to measure, we noted about 25mm of underfoot cushioning in the heel and 12mm in the forefoot.
-However, Hoka says this is a 5mm drop shoe, so our measurements can't be correct.
+While Hoka does not disclose the stack height of its shoes, they state this is a 5mm drop shoe.
 That said, there is a lot more cushioning in the heel than there is in the forefoot.

-On the trail, this foamy construction swallows up and spits out obstructions, while the platform remains flat, and your foot, untouched.
+On the trail, this foamy construction swallows up and spits out obstructions while the platform remains flat and your foot untouched.
 We tested it while running over rocky and wet trails in Colorado through the winter and spring.
-Overall, it boasts a large amount of foot protection, which is one of the many reasons we choose it as a favorite for its highly cushioned nature.
+Overall, it boasts a large amount of foot protection, which is one of the many reasons we love its highly cushioned nature.

-The traction makes it quite versatile for a number of uses.
+The traction makes it quite versatile for many uses.
 It features a zonal design that pools islands of lugs together, with separations marked by canals of space.
-In general, the outsole looks very wide and flat, with lots of surface area.
+The outsole looks very wide and flat, with lots of surface area.
 While Hoka claims the lugs are 4mm in length, we measured the individual lugs to be closer to 2mm.
 The islands themselves are about 4mm deep.
 The rubber compound is soft and sticky, offering the best performance on traditional trails and roads.

 The larger "paddle" style design makes the ATR 6 excellent for cross over to roads, in addition to taking on softer surfaces like sand.
-The lugs themselves are a little smaller, so this shoe doesn't do the best in heavy mud or snow, with poor mud shed in our tests.
+The lugs themselves are a little smaller, so this shoe isn't the best option for running in snow or heavy mud, with poor mud shed in our tests.
 Clay-based particulates seem to glomp into the canals, decreasing traction.

-This shoe really is built for trails and roads, making it a good option for those that don't like to venture into trailless terrain.
+This shoe is built for trails and roads, making it a good option for those that don't like to venture into trailless terrain.
 It has nice transitions from heel to toe (if you are a heel striker) with traction sufficient to bite into steep and rocky trails.
-On super slippery or steep surfaces, we did notice a little more slip than other contenders, simply because the lugs aren't super long.
+On super slippery or steep surfaces, we did notice a little more slip than other contenders like the Dynafit Feline SL, simply because the lugs aren't super long.

 Unfortunately, one of the trade-offs for a maximally cushioned shoe is sensitivity.
-This shoe earns a low score in this category given its chosen design.
-If you are looking for an intimate experience with the trail, we suggest looking elsewhere.
+This shoe earns a low score in this category, given its chosen design.

 The outsole is large and thick, which doesn't translate well to underfoot feeling.
-For heel strikers, expect to feel next to nothing underfoot, as the midsole is loaded with cushioning.
+As the midsole is loaded with cushioning, heel strikers can expect to feel next to nothing underfoot.
 For the forefoot strikers, you can still feel some rocks and roots, but you won't feel the impact of either.
 Overall, not very sensitive, which might be a plus for some.

-The biggest change to the Challenger ATR 6 is the introduction of a new and wider landing platform in both the heel and forefoot.
+The most significant change to the Challenger ATR 6 is the introduction of a new and broader landing platform in both the heel and forefoot.
 Additionally, the outsole looks a bit wider and slopes outwards.
-When your foot hits the ground, the shoe compresses, flattening out the platform making the landing surface wider.
-This translates to better overall stability.
+When your foot hits the ground, the shoe compresses, flattening out the platform making the landing surface wider, translating to better overall stability.